AlankrithaS/discord-bot-jda/readme.md

 ## Discord Bot using java JDA

-A discord bot to moniter user activites for a event
+A discord bot to monitor user activities for a event

+### Installation

+1. Replace `.env.example` with `.env` and add your bot token from discord developer portal.